How an era of kination impacts substructure and the dark matter annihilation rate: Introduction

 Fortunately, the matter power spectrum provides an indirect way to probe of the evolution of the Universe prior to BBN.
 For example, it has been shown that an early matter-dominated era (EMDE) enhances the small-scale matter power spectrum and leads to an abundance of early-forming, highly dense dark matter microhalos \cite{Erickcek:2011, Barenboim:2013, Fan:2014, Erickcek:2015}.
 These microhalos increase the dark matter annihilation rate to the point of bringing some EMDE scenarios into tension with Fermi-LAT observations of dwarf spheroidal galaxies \cite{Erickcek:2015,Erickcek:Sinha:Watson:2015} and the isotropic gamma-ray background \cite{Blanco:2019eij, StenDelos:2019xdk}.
 An early era of cannibal domination, during which the Universe is dominated by massive particles that are self-heated by number-changing interactions, generates a similar enhancement to the small-scale matter power spectrum \cite{Erickcek:2020wzd,Erickcek:2021fsu}.

 Another possibility is that between the end of inflation and the beginning of BBN there was a period of kination, during which the Universe was dominated by a fast-rolling scalar field (a kinaton) \cite{Spokoiny:1993, Joyce:1996, Ferreira:1997}.
 Kination was initially proposed as a postinflationary scenario that allows the Universe to transition to radiation domination even if the inflaton does not decay into relativistic particles \cite{Spokoiny:1993}.
+Postinflationary kination phases naturally arise in string theory (e.g.~\cite{Conlon:2022pnx,Apers:2022cyl}).
 While BBN bounds on gravitational waves generally rule out scenarios that include no couplings between the inflaton and the Standard Model \cite{Figueroa:2018twl}, a period of kination can still serve to dilute the inflaton energy density after inflation.
-Kination also facilitates baryogenesis \cite{Joyce:1996}, and the kinaton can mimic the effects of a cosmological constant if its potential energy becomes dominant at very late times \cite{Ferreira:1997, Peebles:1998, Dimopoulos:2001, Dimopoulos:2002Curvaton, Chung:2007}.
+Kination also facilitates baryogenesis \cite{Joyce:1996}, and the kinaton can transition into dark energy \cite{Ferreira:1997, Peebles:1998, Dimopoulos:2001, Dimopoulos:2002Curvaton, Chung:2007} or dark matter \cite{Li:2013nal,Li:2016mmc,Li:2021htg}.

 An early period of kination alters the evolution of dark matter density perturbations \cite{Redmond:2018}.
 When a perturbation mode enters the horizon during an era of kination, the gravitational potential drops sharply and then oscillates with a decaying amplitude while the dark matter density perturbations grow linearly with the scale factor.
 This linear growth leaves an imprint on the matter power spectrum.
 Specifically, for modes that enter the horizon during kination, the matter power spectrum ${P_\delta(k)}$ is proportional to ${k^{n_s-3}}$, where $k$ is the wavenumber of the perturbation mode and $n_s$ is the scalar spectral index.
 In comparison, ${P_\delta \propto k^{n_s-4} \, \mathrm{ln}^2[k/(8k_\mathrm{eq})]}$ for modes that enter the horizon during radiation domination, where $k_\mathrm{eq}$ is the wavenumber of the perturbation mode that enters the horizon at matter-radiation equality.
 Therefore, a period of kination generates a small-scale enhancement to the matter power spectrum.
 In this work, we explore how this enhancement affects the abundance of dark matter microhalos and the extent to which it strengthens observational constraints on dark matter production during kination.